eBay/ejmask/README.md

 }
 ```
 #### Extensions
-For many standard use cases you can make use of patten builders defined in `ejmask-extensions` module.
+For many standard use cases you can make use of pattern builders defined in `ejmask-extensions` module.

 - HeaderFieldPatternBuilder
 - XmlFieldPattenBuilder